Wisconsin felon voter fraud on par with previous elections

 The felon voting report comes the week after an attorney hired by Republicans released the latest findings of his investigation that ignored many facts and called for lawmakers to look at decertifying Biden’s win, a move GOP leaders have said they won’t make and that nonpartisan attorneys have repeatedly said is unconstitutional.

-The number of cases of felons voting referred to district attorneys was less than 0.003% of the nearly 3.3 million ballots cast in the 2020 election, the commission said in a report prepared for its meeting Wednesday.
-To date, none of them have been convicted, the report said.

-The latest report is required to be done under Wisconsin law and is performed after every election that has a state or federal position on the ballot.
+The latest report is required under Wisconsin law after every election that has a state or federal position on the ballot.
 The audit involves comparing voters who cast a ballot with the list of people under Department of Corrections supervision for a felony conviction at the time the vote was cast.

 The matches are first reviewed by the Department of Corrections, then by municipal clerks where the voting occurs and finally by Wisconsin Elections Commission staff before cases are referred to county district attorneys for their own investigation.

-In 2020, 94 cases were referred to district attorneys.
-Of those, 16 were charged and 15 remain pending.
-The elections commission report did not say what happened to the one case, but there have not been any convictions.
-Fifty-one cases remain under investigation and in 28 cases no charges were filed.
+In 2020, 95 cases were referred to district attorneys.
+Of those, 16 were charged, 51 cases remain under investigation and in 28 cases no charges were filed.

 There were seven people charged in Milwaukee County, two in Fond du Lac County and one each in Chippewa, Jefferson, Manitowoc, Marquette, Sauk, Vernon and Washington counties, according to the report.